-You capitalize gospel in the context of “the Gospel of Matthew”, but not when you are talking about “the gospel” in general, as in Jesus’ crucifixion and offer of salvation.
+You capitalize gospel in the context of “the Gospel of Matthew," but not always when you are talking about “the gospel,” in general, as in Jesus’ crucifixion and offer of salvation.

 Heaven & Hell: Depends!

 These terms are left as lowercase by those who don’t believe these places exist.
 Since we believe they are actual places you can go to, we capitalize them.
 (In some Bibles, like my own, they are left as lowercase.)
-Although technically they are supposed to stay lowercase, it is up to personal preference.
+Sometimes it can be up to personal preference.

 Am I the only nerd who finds this absolutely fascinating?
 Leave me a comment to tell me!